michelcrypt4d4mus/ethecycle/README.md

 1. Rebuild the docker image: `docker-compose build shell` (this actually has no bearing on running the loader from outside the OS but is required for stuff to work in the container given the changes made to support this way of doing things).
 1. Create a virtual env in the project dir: `python -m venv .venv`
 1. Activate the venv: `. .venv/bin/activate`
-1. Bring up the gremlin container if it's not up. `docker-compose up tinkerpop` should do it (maybe try with `-d` for daemon if there's an issue).
+1. Bring up the Neo4j container if it's not up. `docker-compose up tinkerpop` should do it (maybe try with `-d` for daemon if there's an issue).
 1. You need to checkout [the ethereum token data git repo](https://github.com/ethereum-lists/tokens.git) somewhere on your file system.
 1. When running the loader script, you need to specify the parent dir of the token data repo with the `TOKEN_DATA_REPO_PARENT_DIR` environment variable.
 Example:
    ```bash